molecularmachinist/functional_sampling_tool/README.md

 Run `fst -h` for help or `fst <cmd> -h` for help on specific command.

 Almost all configuration should be done in the `config.py` file.
-The tool does have a few command line tools, but in principle these should only affect *what* is being done, not *how* it is being done (e.g. whether data should be pulled from the remote is a command line argument, but the remote name, excludes and such are in config).
+The tool does have a few command line flags, but in principle these should only affect *what* is being done, not *how* it is being done (e.g. whether data should be pulled from the remote is a command line argument, but the remote name, excludes and such are in config).

 If you have the configuration file in the same directory, named as `config.py`, just run as below.
 Otherwise add `fst -c <path/to/config>.py <cmd>`.